biomejs/biome/CONTRIBUTING.md

 - `minor`: new features available to the users.
 - `major`: a change that breaks a user API.

-We are very liberal for the `biome_` crates, so don't be afraid to break the user face APIs, as long as the change is properly described.
+We are very liberal for the `biome_` crates, so don't be afraid to break the developer-facing APIs, as long as the change is properly described.

 #### Writing a changeset

 `knope` allows to generate two types of changesets, and you can use the one that you see fit:
 1. A changeset with a single header (`#`).
 When there's a single header, `knope` will transform it into a single bullet point inside the `CHANGELOG.md`.
-2. A changeset wit ha single header (`#`) and a paragraph beneath. `knope` will transform it into specialised header inside the `CHANGELOG.md`.
+2. A changeset with a single header (`#`) and a paragraph beneath. `knope` will transform it into a specialised header inside the `CHANGELOG.md`.

 For example, you have a PR that ships a bug fix, and a new feature, and you want to document both of them.
 The bugfix doesn't require a long description, while the feature might need some explanation.
 So create two changesets, that might look like this:

-This the changeset for the bugfix:
+This is the changeset for the bugfix:
 ```markdown
 ---
 biome_js_syntax: patch